 Most laptops come with an integrated graphics card.
 But for gaming, most often, the integrated graphics is not sufficient to run a high-end game.

 Non-gaming laptops contain an integrated graphics card in GPU, which supports simple graphics, and thus, you can only play games with simple graphics.
-You can play a 4k video with the help of integrated cards, but it cannot support games with such high-end graphics.
+For example, you can play a 4k video with the help of integrated cards, but it cannot support games with such high-end graphics.

-Additionally, if you want to play such a game on integrated graphics, then go to your game and slash extra features off from the settings.
+If you want to play such a game on integrated graphics, go to your game and slash extra features off from the settings.

 As you may have understood, it’s not rocket science to play PC games on a laptop if you know how to work around the settings well.
-All in all, follow the simple tactics to make the most of your laptop, whether gaming or not, for an immersing gaming experience.
+So, all in all, follow the simple tactics to make the most of your laptop, whether gaming or not, for an immersing gaming experience.